 Iron & Manganese

 Soluble iron and manganese may precipitate onto the media bed.
-If iron and manganese are above the secondary MCLs (0.30 mg/L and 0.05 mg/L respectfully), it is recommended to remove them before the arsenic treatment system.
+If iron and manganese are above the secondary MCLs (0.30 mg/L and 0.05 mg/L respectfully), it is recommended to remove them before the arsenic water filtering system is used.

-Hardness does not significantly affect the performance of the arsenic treatment media.
+Hardness does not significantly affect the performance of the arsenic water filtering media.

-Oxidizing agents, such as chlorine or sodium hypochlorite (bleach), can degrade the arsenic treatment media.
+Oxidizing agents, such as chlorine or sodium hypochlorite (bleach), can degrade the arsenic water filtering media.
 If chlorine is present in the raw water (> 1.0 ppm residual), it should be removed prior to the media with activated carbon filtration.

-If hydrogen sulfide is present, the arsenic treatment media will temporarily remove it from the water before it is displaced by sulfates.
+If hydrogen sulfide is present, the arsenic water filtering media will temporarily remove it from the water before it is displaced by sulfates.
 Once it is displaced, the hydrogen sulfide will impart an odor to the water.